Motifs in the James Bond film series: Guns, cars and aircraft

 Bond has driven a number of cars, including the Aston Martin V8 Vantage during the 1980s, the V12 Vanquish and DBS during the 2000s, as well as the Lotus Esprit; the BMW Z3, BMW 750iL and the BMW Z8.
 He has, however, also needed to drive a number of other vehicles, ranging from a Citroën 2CV to an AEC Regent III RT bus, amongst others.

 Bond's most famous car is the silver grey Aston Martin DB5, first seen in Goldfinger; it later featured in Thunderball, GoldenEye, Tomorrow Never Dies, Casino Royale, Skyfall, Spectre, and No Time to Die.
 The films have used a number of different Aston Martins for filming and publicity, one of which was sold in January 2006 at an auction in the US for $2,090,000 to an unnamed European collector.

 The features of the original DB5, as featured in Goldfinger, included an ejection passenger seat, operated by a pushbutton concealed in the shift lever; a metal pop-up shield in the rear; rotating licence plates; an on-demand oil slick; rotating blades concealed in each wheel hub that could be extended to shred an enemy's tyres; and a tracking device, with a dash-mounted display, that predated the modern GPS tracker.
-Some features were referenced in later films, such as Skyfall, in which M (Judi Dench) asked Bond "What are you going to do, eject me?".
+Some features are referenced in later films, such as Skyfall, in which M (Judi Dench) says to Bond, "Oh, go on, then, eject me.
+See if I care."